ibizaman/selfhostblocks/modules/services/home-assistant/docs/default.md

 create a user and add it to one or both groups.
 When that's done, go back to the Home-Assistant server at `http://home-assistant.example.com` and login with that user.

-Work is in progress to make the creation of the LDAP user and group declarative too.

 ### With SSO Support {#services-home-assistant-usage-sso}